citusdata/citus_docs/ref_arch/real_time_dashboards.rst

 ensure there aren't any concurrency bugs where the same rows are written multiple times.

-The machinery above which accepts the names of the shards to read and write is necessary because only the master has the metadata required to know what the shard pairs are.
+The machinery above which accepts the names of the shards to read and write is necessary because only the coordinator has the metadata required to know what the shard pairs are.
 It has its own function to figure that out:

 .. code-block:: plpgsql

-    -- this function is created on the master
-    CREATE FUNCTION colocated_shard_placements(left_table REGCLASS, right_table REGCLASS)
+    -- this function is created on the coordinator CREATE FUNCTION colocated_shard_placements(left_table REGCLASS, right_table REGCLASS)
     RETURNS TABLE (left_shard TEXT, right_shard TEXT, nodename TEXT, nodeport BIGINT) AS $$ SELECT